smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables /readme.md

 | Exclusive Or Law     | p ⊕ q ⇔ (p ∨ q) ∧ ¬(p ∧ q)       |

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Many of these laws may seem trivial in nature, but the most important one for SQL developers to understand is De Morgan's law.
-We will look at this law along with
+We will look at this law along with a few others.

 ---------------